NikNedelko/Taxi-Service/README.md

 # Taxi-Service

 ## Goal
-- Develop a simple taxi service
+- Develop a simple taxi service backend
-## Structure
-- Taxi service
-- Admin tools
-- Database
-- Entities
+- Modify it with new technologies
 ## Stack
-- C# 6
+- C# 6, Entity Framework Core, MsTest